Calastrophe/dobot-util/README.md

 ## How to use this API?

-To use the API, just simply download the PyPi package through `pip install dobot-utils`.
+To use the API, just simply download the PyPi package through `pip install dobot-util`.

 After installing the package, you can import the `Dobot` class and the `DobotError` type.